umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 # Config Transforms

-In this article you can learn how to use config transform files to apply environment specific configuration and settings to your Umbraco Cloud project.
+In this article you can learn how to use config transform files to apply environment specific configuration and settings to your Umbraco Cloud project using both Web.Config files as well as the appSettings.json file.

 ## What are Config Transforms?